QingSuML/ChiTransformer/README.md

 * [Aug 2022] Implementation:
     - Please note that the parameters between the master and reference vit towers are shared.
     - Replace the reprojection W in polarized attention with the rounting mask
     - Hyperparameters for U in spectral decomposition changed due to different initialization method used.
-    - [New] Practically, the DCR module of chitransformer can be a plug-and-go component to transform a attention-based monocular depth estimator (e.g.) to a reliable cue-based binocular depth estimator within 3 epochs of extra training.
+    - [**Highlight**] Practically, the DCR module of chitransformer can be a plug-and-go component to transform a attention-based monocular depth estimator (e.g. DPT) to a reliable cue-based binocular depth estimator within 3 epochs of extra training.

 ### Setup